jakob-bagterp/browserist/README.md

 ```

 ## Getting Started
-The default browser is Chrome.
+The default browser is Chrome (except Edge for Windows).
 Simply type:

 ```python
 from browserist import Browser